imanom/imanom/README.md

 I'm Monami 👩‍💻, a graduate student at Virginia Tech specializing in system software.

-- 🔭 I’m currently working at Meta as a production engineering intern.
+- 🔭 Work ex: @Meta as a PE intern (summer'22) and @Intel as a Cloud System Software intern (spring'22)
 - 🌱 I’m currently learning the nitty gritties of linux kernel dev.
 - 💬 Always ready for book recommendations! 📚
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/monamidg/)